stoogoff/website/content/blog/articles/you-are-the-monster.md

   - theme
   - finntroll
 publish_date: 2015-08-22T07:50
----
+content: |
   Then I got to thinking about different types of monster e.g. vampires, werewolves, zombies, trolls, Frankenstein's monster.
 Frankenstein's monster on the rampage where he has to rebuild himself could be interesting, but in the end I ditched it.

   I liked the rampaging bit but having a character rebuild itself is going to get complicated quickly and over-complexity is why I didn't finish last time.
 So I stripped it back and I'm doing an endless runner style where the player takes on the role of a troll and has to chase and smash villagers.
 I'm calling it Trollhammer.

   No, this isn't because I've been listening to too much [Finntroll](https://www.youtube.com/watch?v=CJhi43RntJk).